yvettequinby/spring-boot-kotlin-skeleton/README.md

    2. Initialize DB with test user data

+## Using the API (Local)

-3. Use Postman to make POST request to `/helloworld/auth` endpoint, with JSON body:
+1. Use Postman to make POST request to `localhost:8080/helloworld/auth` endpoint, with JSON body:

 ```
 {